You've done it! Thank you!

 "I would not be here today without the BRI Intensive Care team.
 One of the nurses told me later if you're in the ICU you're one of the sickest people in the country.
 It's only when you've experienced it you realise just what a vital role these hospital teams have.
 That's why they need all the support we can give."

-Peace of mind.
 A multi-faith sanctuary (above, artist impression of a private room) where patients, visitors and staff from all faiths and none can find a quiet space for reflection is a really important part of patient care.The Sanctuary will be beautiful, striking and welcoming.
 As part of this work the Patient Affairs Office, mortuary and viewing room will also be supportive environments and the use of craft, colour and light will bring ambience and a sense of calm.
-The cost is approximately £60,000 and we still need to raise £20,000.
-Can you help us create these spaces to support patients, families and staff when they are at their most vulnerable?

 Chaplaincy Volunteer Ginny says the new Sanctuary is much needed.
 Her work brings her into regular contact with those who may need to get away from busy corridors and wards for a few moments: “It’s so important for people in hospital to have a warm, quiet space for reflection or prayer if they’re feeling distressed – a meditative space where people can have privacy, somewhere to be with their emotions at what can be a very worrying or difficult time.” she says “There is such a need for this new Sanctuary.”

-Bridging the gap.
 Mental and physical health are inextricably linked.
-It is estimated that 40% of BRI patients using the hospitals each year forphysical illnesses also need treatment for mental health issues.
-We need to fund the refurbishment of a counselling room, costing about £10,000, to create a healing, calm, comfortable space which helps patients feel safe and reassured if they are feeling alone.
+It is estimated that 40% of BRI patients using the hospitals each year for physical illnesses also need treatment for mental health issues.
+We are now able to fund the refurbishment of a counselling room, costing about £10,000, to create a healing, calm, comfortable space which helps patients feel safe and reassured if they are feeling alone.

-Pinpoint accuracy.
-In terms of equipment, we need to fund the purchase of a microwave ablation machine which enables doctors to zap cancerous tumours using micro waves, with pinpoint accuracy.
-It’s less invasive and quicker to perform, often significantly reducing patients’ stays in hospital and providing a treatment route when surgery or chemotherapy is not possible.
+New cancer-treatment equipment has been purchased: a microwave ablation machine enables doctors to zap cancerous tumours using micro waves, with pinpoint accuracy.
+It’s less invasive and quicker to perform, with no surgery and no long stay in hospital and providing a treatment route when surgery or chemotherapy is not possible.
+Please read more about our Microwave Ablation Appeal here.

 The Gift of Gold Standard Healthcare